Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Mounting Options: Base or Tripod

 A metal tripod socket can be found on the underside of the camera.
 This socket is precisely aligned with the optical axis that runs through the center of the lens.
-It is also important to highlight the new grip connector, which can be found at the bottom right side of the device.
+It is also essential to highlight the new grip connector, which can be found at the bottom right side of the device.

 Lighting from within